Struthers police officer resigns following 10-day suspension for ‘inappropriate language’

-STRUTHERS, Ohio (WKBN) – A Struthers police officer has resigned days after a video of him using offensive language surfaced.
+STRUTHERS, Ohio (WYTV) – A Struthers police officer has resigned days after a video of him using offensive language surfaced.

 On Wednesday, Struthers Mayor Catherine Miller sent out a notice stating, “We have accepted the resignation of Officer Michael Trolio today, June 17.”